Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Experimental verification

 For each working condition and each motor, the collected multi-modal signals were segmented into fixed-length samples of 0.2~s using a non-overlapping sliding window.
 The first 100~s of data under stable operating conditions were selected for analysis, resulting in 500 samples for each fault category under each working condition.
 Based on this dataset, two schemes of cross-condition fault diagnosis tasks were designed, as summarized in Table~\ref{tab:tasks}.
 The first type (T1-T4) corresponds to scenarios in which the model is trained using data from multiple constant working conditions and evaluated on a different constant condition.
 The second type (T5-T9) represents a more challenging and practically relevant setting, where the model is trained on data from multiple constant working conditions and tested on time-varying operating conditions.

-In this work, vibration signals were transformed into time-frequency representations using STFT with a Fourier transform length of 127 and a hop length of 33, producing time-frequency maps of size $64 \times 32 \times 3$.
+In this work, vibration signals were transformed into time-frequency representations using STFT with a Hann window, a Fourier transform length of 127, and a hop length of 33, producing time-frequency maps of size $64 \times 32 \times 3$.
 Acoustic signals were converted into Mel-spectrograms with a Fourier transform length of 512, a hop length of 138, and 64 Mel frequency bins, resulting in representations of size $64 \times 64 \times 6$.
 The current signals were kept in their original form with a size of $1024 \times 3$.
 For feature extraction, all signal encoders adopt a ResNet architecture consisting of a convolutional preprocessing layer followed by four residual blocks.
 Specifically, 2D ResNets are employed for vibration and acoustic modalities, while a 1D ResNet is used for the current modality.
+Each encoder consists of an initial convolutional layer followed by four residual stages with gradually increasing channel dimensions (from 16 to 256).
+Each stage contains one residual block, composing of two convolutional layers with skip connections.
+For the 1D encoder, all convolutional layers are implemented in 1D form, and the first layer adopts a wide kernel with a size of 64 to capture long-range temporal dependencies in current signals.
+All the encoders employ a global average pooling (GAP) layer to obtain the representation embedding with a dimension of 256.
 Both the modality-level and domain-level embedding networks are implemented as single-layer fully connected networks, and the fault classifier also adopts a single-layer fully connected structure.
 The dimensionalities of the modality-invariant, modality-specific, domain-invariant, and domain-specific representations are all set to 128.
 In the triple-modal fusion module, 8 heads with dimensionality of 32 are used for CAM.
 The model is trained using the Adam optimizer with a learning rate of 0.001 and a batch size of 256 for each source domain.
 All experiments are conducted on an NVIDIA GeForce RTX 4090 GPU and repeated five times to mitigate the effects of randomness.